oroinc/documentation/user/back-office/products/products/manage/view.rst

    :widths: 30, 60

    "**Inventory Status**","Whether the product is in stock, out of stock, or discontinued."
-   "**Managed Inventory**","The method of the inventory management.
+   "**Managed Inventory**","The inventory management method.

     - *Yes* — The inventory status is being interactively updated based on the amount of product available in warehouses.
     - *No* — The inventory status is set manually."
    "**Inventory Threshold**","A minimum quantity of the product that is treated as 'in stock'.
 When a product quantity drops below this value, the product is considered to be out of stock."
    "**Backorders**","Defines whether backorders are accepted.
 The feature is only available in the Enterprise edition.

-    - *Yes* — Buyers can order products in the quantities that are not currently available in the warehouses.
-The remaining portion of the order will be sustained until the product gets back in stock.
+    - *Yes* — Buyers can order products in quantities not currently available in the warehouses.
+The remaining portion of the order will be sustained until the product is back in stock.
-    - *No* — Products can be ordered only in the quantities that are available in the warehouses."
+    - *No* — Products can be ordered only in the quantities available in the warehouses."
    "**Decrement Inventory**","Whether the inventory is decremented upon order.

     - *Yes* — The ordered quantity is subtracted from the total available quantity of products upon order.